Computer Vision (VU)

 Lecture exam: Registration in TISS

-Computers are still limited in their ability to interact with the world and with human users because they cannot “see.”
-When dealing with computer vision, we must also try to understand the world’s physics, for example, how light reflects off surfaces, how objects move, and how all of this information is projected onto an image through the camera’s optics.
-It also requires to develop algorithms that reconstruct some of these physical properties from one or more images.
+Computers are still limited in their ability to interact with the world and human users because they cannot “see.”
+When dealing with computer vision, we must also try to understand the world’s physics, such as how light reflects off surfaces, objects move, and how all of this information is projected onto an image through the camera’s optics.
+It also requires the development of algorithms that reconstruct some of these physical properties from one or more images.
 This “inverse” problem is a big puzzle.
 Information is lost when the three-dimensional world is projected onto a two-dimensional image, so how do we recover this information from an image?
-This course shows the fundamental algorithms that make this goal achievable and develops methods for solving various inverse problems.
-But vision is more than just reconstructing the 3D world from 2D images, it also deals with extracting semantics.
+This course shows the fundamental algorithms that make this goal achievable and develops methods for solving inverse problems.
+However, vision is more than just reconstructing the 3D world from 2D images; it also involves extracting semantics.
 The course also demonstrates basic machine learning and probabilistic inference methods to solve this problem.

 Even if you do not plan to study computer vision further, the basic tools and techniques used there can be useful in many other areas.
 For all those who want to learn more about computer vision, this course provides a reasonable basis for further study.